mmaarij/FFMPEG-Compressor-UI/README.md

-﻿# Video Compressor with Trim, Scale & CRF Control
+﻿# Simple Video Compressor with Trim, Scale & CRF Control

 A simple yet powerful Windows desktop application built using WPF and C# for compressing videos using FFmpeg.
 Includes features like video preview, trimming, resolution scaling, CRF-based compression, and file size comparison.